PeaMasamba84/Kurumi-Msb/README.md

 ```
 Go to Settings, Secrets and variables, Click Actions, New repository secret.
-<b>- HEROKU_EMAIL:</b> Heroku Account Email Id in which the above app will be deployed
+- HEROKU_EMAIL: Heroku Account Email Id in which the above app will be deployed
 - HEROKU_API_KEY: Your Heroku API key, get it from https://dashboard.heroku.com/account
 - HEROKU_APP_NAME: Your Heroku app name, Name Must be unique
 - CONFIG_FILE_URL: Copy This in any text editor.